 Within the university setting, courses taught at schools of public health, law, social work, nursing and medicine are represented.

 The contents of this database are provided for information purposes only.
-No legal liability or other responsibility is accepted by or on behalf of the Program on Global Health & Human Rights, Institute for Global Health, or USC for any errors, omissions or statements on these pages, or any site to which these pages connect.
+No legal liability or other responsibility is accepted by or on behalf of the Program on Global Health & Human Rights, USC Institute on Inequalities in Global Health, or USC for any errors, omissions or statements on these pages, or any site to which these pages connect.

 The Program on Global Health & Human Rights accepts no responsibility for any loss, damage or inconvenience caused as a result of reliance on such information.
 Where we provide links to sites, we do not by doing so endorse any information or opinions appearing in them.
 We accept no liability whatsoever over the availability of linked pages.